 Day 1: Balboa Park, San Diego Zoo, Downtown & The Gaslamp District

 Though as I’ve mentioned in the introduction, San Diego is a large city, it certainly doesn’t feel that way.
-The San Diego International Airport is just a 10 minute ride from downtown, and having arrived very late on a Friday, I took a short taxi ride to the Manchester Grand Hyatt.
+The San Diego International Airport is just a 10-minute ride from downtown and having arrived very late on a Friday, I took a short taxi ride to the Manchester Grand Hyatt.

 Take me to the zoo

 On the first full day of my 3 days in San Diego visit, I headed to Cafe 222 for breakfast.
-Locals line up outside for this award winning breakfast place- so they probably know a thing or two about the most important meal of the day.
-Dishes range from basic eggs to award winning waffles and don’t forget those free coffee refills.
+Locals line up outside for this award-winning breakfast place- so they probably know a thing or two about the most important meal of the day.
+Dishes range from basic eggs to award-winning waffles and don’t forget those free coffee refills.
 It’s not the place for calorie counting but hey, we’re in America!

 With energy levels high, I took a cab to San Diego Zoo in Balboa Park.
 We’ll talk more about the region’s most famous urban park in a little while but for now, let’s get inside one of the most famous zoos in the world.

-Entrance is by no means family friendly, and you’ll have to say goodbye to $48 to get in with the basic pass (check online here for special deals).
-As you would expect, you’re kind of a trapped audience once inside so if you want to avoid resorting to burgers, hot dogs and fries, or want to save a few bucks on food & drinks – bring with you some snacks for the road – just don’t feed the animals with those Doritos!
+Entrance is by no means family-friendly, and you’ll have to say goodbye to $48 to get in with the basic pass (check online here for special deals).
+As you would expect, you’re kind of a trapped audience once inside so if you want to avoid resorting to burgers, hot dogs, and fries, or want to save a few bucks on food & drinks – bring with you some snacks for the road – just don’t feed the animals with those Doritos!

 The zoo is massive, with miles of trails and dozens of sections devoted to creatures from around the world.
-Though it might seem super touristy to do, I strongly suggest to hop on a free open bus tour just as you get inside.
+Though it might seem super touristy to do, I strongly suggest hopping on a free open bus tour just as you get inside.
 The short ride will give you a good sense of what’s out there, what you want to cover and how.

 After completing my intro tour, it was time to say hi to the animals.
-Highlights include rhinos and giraffes at the Urban Jungle, cute koala bears in the Outback, elephants, lions and jaguars at the Elephant Odyssey, adorable panda bears in the Panda Canyon (expect queues) and polar bears in the Northern Frontier section.
+Highlights include rhinos and giraffes at the Urban Jungle, cute koala bears in the Outback, elephants, lions, and jaguars at the Elephant Odyssey, adorable panda bears in the Panda Canyon (expect queues) and polar bears in the Northern Frontier section.
 Of course, there are so many others including the usual terrifying reptiles that always seem to crawl their way into my dreams after a visit to the zoo!